talipapa/coconut_campsite/README.md

 Can be found in app -> CustomVendors

 ## BOOKING PAYMENT TYPE KEY
-XENDIT
+OVERNIGHT
-Booking is transacted with online payment
+Booking is for overnight

-CASH
+DAYTOUR
-Booking is transacted via CASH on SITE
+Booking is for day tour

 ## TRANSACTION & XENDIT STATUS KEY